chhokara/gopro-data-project/README.md

 ## Project Overview

-This project implements a serverless data pipeline on Google Cloud Platform (GCP) to extract and visualize telemetry (GPMF) data from GoPro videos.
-Raw .MP4 files are uploaded to Google Cloud Storage (GCS), where an Object Finalize event triggers a Cloud Composer (Airflow) DAG that launches a KubernetesPodOperator task running a custom container (built with gopro-telemetry) to parse GPS, accelerometer, and gyroscope streams.
-The processed outputs are stored in a curated GCS bucket as Parquet/JSON files, which are then loaded into BigQuery for querying and analysis.
-Finally, the telemetry is visualized in Grafana dashboards connected to BigQuery, enabling rich time-series analysis of speed, movement, and positioning data.
-The architecture is provisioned with Terraform and designed to be low-cost, scalable, and easily extensible with additional analytics or visualization layers in the future.
+This project implements a fully serverless data pipeline on Google Cloud Platform (GCP) to extract and visualize GPMF telemetry data from GoPro videos.
+When a raw .mp4 file is uploaded to a Google Cloud Storage (GCS) bucket, an Object Finalize event triggers Eventarc, which launches a Cloud Run Job running a custom ETL container.
+The job parses embedded GPS, accelerometer, and gyroscope data and writes the processed outputs into a curated GCS bucket.
+These curated datasets are then loaded into BigQuery for scalable querying and analysis.
+The telemetry is visualized in Grafana, which connects directly to BigQuery to provide rich time-series dashboards for speed, movement, and performance insights.
+The entire architecture is provisioned using Terraform, resulting in a cost-efficient, event-driven, and easily extensible system for future analytics and visualization enhancements.

 ## System Architecture